National Heritage Area

 In the United States, a National Heritage Area (NHA) is a site designated by Act of Congress, intended to encourage historic preservation of the area and an appreciation of the history and heritage of the site.
 There are currently 62 NHAs, some of which use variations of the title, such as National Heritage Corridor.

 National Heritage Areas are neither National Park Service units or federally owned or managed land.
 NHAs are usually administered by state governments, non-profit organizations or other private corporations, referred to as "local coordinating entities".
+A single coordinating authority oversees each area.
 The National Park Service provides an advisory role and limited technical, planning and financial assistance, in a form of Public–private partnership.

 Each area has its own authorizing legislation and a set of unique resources and goals.
 Areas considered for designation must have specific elements.
 First, the landscape must be a nationally unique natural, cultural, historic, or scenic resource.
 Second, when the related sites are linked, they must tell a unique story about the U.S. NHAs may often geographically overlap each other, and may also overlap portions or entireties of federally owned or managed land, National Park Service units and other protected areas.
 To date, more total NHAs, as well as more total acreage of land, have been designated east of the Mississippi River.